 The results from real construction firms are hard to argue with:

-- Hatzel & Buehler achieved a 28% increase in bid win rate after implementing a construction CRM
+- Hatzel & Buehler achieved a 28% increase in bid win rate6 after implementing a construction CRM

-- Webfoot Painting sustained 35% year-over-year growth with CRM-driven sales management
+- Webfoot Painting sustained 35% year-over-year growth11 with CRM-driven sales management

-- WLS Companies expanded their team by 30% and doubled efficiency through CRM adoption
+- WLS Companies expanded their team by 30% and doubled efficiency11 through CRM adoption

 Better data means faster proposals.
 Faster proposals mean higher close rates.
 That's chasing dollars, not pennies.